Patriots blow past Jaguars 50-10, earn playoff berth

 The Jaguars (2-14) have lost eight consecutive games, including three straight since firing coach Urban Meyer.
 It was their 17th consecutive loss on the road, the longest streak in the league.

-Jones finished 22 of 30 for 227 yards and set a franchise record for touchdown passes by a rookie with 21.
+Jones finished 22 of 30 for 227 yards in his first matchup against his hometown team, setting a franchise record for touchdown passes by a rookie with 21.
 Stevenson had 107 yards on 19 carries.
 Harris rushed nine times for 35 yards before leaving in the second half with a hamstring injury.
+He said afterward he was fine.

+“We’ve got more games to play, it’s as simple as that,” Harris said.
+“We all believe we’ve got something special with this team.”

 New England’s defense also bounced back from a rough outing against Buffalo, holding the Jaguars to 253 yards and 3 of 9 on third downs.
 Myles Bryant, J.C.
 Jackson and Kyle Dugger all had interceptions.